Salmon River Rafting - Trip Itinerary & Details

 Our first day on the river begins with mild rapids which are ideal for a warm up, especially for those behind the oars or paddling an inflatable kayak.
 Over the course of the next several days we'll encounter numerous exciting rapids.
 The Lower Salmon is a large volume river.
 This means the rapids are large, at most water levels, too: big, rolling rapids with towering waves.
 Demons Drop, Half and Half, Lorna's Lulu, Snow Hole, and China are a few of the more exciting drops, but there are others, as well.
 At midsummer flows most of the rapids are class III, with one or two class IV drops.
 Early in July during a high water year, many of the rapids become class IV thrillers.
 (Rapids are rated I through VI.
 Class I indicates the smallest possible rapid, while VI indicates steep, turbulent, highly dangerous rapids and waterfalls.)

 After four days on the Salmon we meet the Snake River at the edge of Hell’s Canyon, the deepest gorge in North America.
 We'll encounter a few rapids on the Snake, but for the most part this section of river is placid.
-For this reason we'll hook our rafts together to form a group "barge" on the Snake, which the guides will maneuver downstream with the aid of a small outboard motor.
+Experience the river in a whole new way, with a jet boat ride down the Snake too finish off your trip.
 This segment of our journey presents us with a great opportunities to unwind, socialize, watch for golden eagles and bighorn sheep, and gaze up at the canyon walls.

 We meet at 7:30 AM on the day your trip begins in the lobby of the Red Lion Hotel, 621 21st St., Lewiston, Idaho.
 Lewiston is roughly 325 miles east of Portland, Oregon, and about 95 miles south of Spokane, Washington.
 (Please have your breakfast before our meeting time, and arrive in your river clothes.)
 Our Lead Guide will meet you in the motel lobby.
 If in doubt about where to find us, ask at the desk, and they will direct you.
 After a brief orientation you will pack your things into our river bags, and park your vehicles at the motel.
 We will then go by bus to our launch site.
 Depending upon trip length and water level, we begin our river trip at either Hammer Creek or Pine Bar.
 (A start at Pine Bar shortens our trip by 10 miles -- appropriate for low water trips.)
 Once we arrive at our launch site, you’ll meet the rest of our guide crew, and they’ll conduct a short safety and orientation briefing, which will include instruction on paddle and rowing techniques as needed.
 We’re normally on our way downstream by mid-morning.